photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] You are connected to the wrong server, VPN, CDN, or a DNS record has not been updated yet

-We also recommend checking [your Docker logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *wrong permissions*, and *killed* as described above.
-If a service has been killed or otherwise automatically terminated, this points to a memory problem.
+We also recommend checking [your Docker logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *wrong permissions*, and *killed* as described above:

+- [ ] If a service has been killed or otherwise automatically terminated, this points to a [memory problem](docker.md#adding-swap)
-In case the logs show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space)
-(get a new one or use a different disk) or a disk usage limit is configured, for example in the Kubernetes configuration (change it).
+- [ ] In case the logs show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (get a new one or use a different disk) or a disk usage limit is configured, for example in the Kubernetes, Docker, or Virtual Machine configuration (change it)

+Start a rescan once the issue has been resolved.

 ### Videos Don't Play ###